When Dog Doors Meet Sliding Glass Doors

-A Need-to-Know guide to patio panel pet doors!
-So your pet needs their own door but you need your that kitchen door or wall intact?
+A Need-to-Know guide to patio pet doors!
+Now you can give your pet the freedom they need without punching a hole in your door or wall!

-A Patio panel insert allows you to keep from drilling into your home’s walls or doors.
-A great solution for renters, you will never have to get up to let your pet outside.
+A sliding glass pet door is a great solution for renters, and you will never have to get up to let your pet outside.
 These inserts allow you to use your slider normally.
-Once installed, you the insert attaches to your frame, leaving room for you to walk through.
-Your insert will take up some walking space, be sure to check the size chart to check panel width.
-This is helpful so you can gauge whether it is going to take just enough space or not.
-Lastly, most inserts cannot mate with your existing slider lock, so additional mechanisms will come with purchase.
+Once installed, the insert attaches to your frame, leaving room for you to walk through.
+This will help you gauge whether or not it is going to take up the right amount of space.
+It's worth noting, most inserts do not work with existing slider locks, so additional locking mechanisms are included with purchase.

 Here is your official checklist!